privacyguides/privacyguides.org/docs/os/macos-overview.md

 <div class="admonition warning" markdown>
 <p class="admonition-title">Warning</p>

 Software downloaded from outside the official App Store is not required to be sandboxed.
-If your threat model prioritizes defending against [:material-bug-outline: Passive Attacks](../basics/common-threats.md#security-and-privacy){ .pg-orange }, then you may want to check if the software you download outside the App Store is sandboxed, which is up to the developer to *opt-in*.
+If your threat model prioritizes defending against [:material-bug-outline: Passive Attacks](../basics/common-threats.md#security-and-privacy){ .pg-orange }, then you may want to check if the software you download outside the App Store is sandboxed, which is up to the developer to *opt in*.

 </div>